Which Is Better: A Medical Sonography Degree or Certificate?

 What Is a Typical Sonographer Salary?

-The best-paying positions were at outpatient care centers, where the average position received a staggering $78,000.
-The lowest-paid locations were at medical and diagnostic laboratories, which commanded an impressive $67,000 per year!
+According to the U.S. Bureau of Labor Statistics, the 2018 median income for diagnostic medical sonographers was $72,510.
+The best-paying positions were at outpatient care centers, where the average position received a staggering $86,000.
+The lowest-paid locations were at medical and diagnostic laboratories, which still commanded an impressive $70,000.

 There’s No Better Time to Start a Career in Sonography